HPC

 What is a Server?

-A server is a computer system running specialized software that provides resources to make data, services, or programs available to a public network or private network of authorized users.
+A server is a computer system running specialized software that provides resources to make data, services, or programs available to a public network or a private network of authorized users.

 Servers aren’t your everyday computer that works when you work but are instead designed to be operational 24 hours a day, 7 days a week.
 Severs spend little to no downtime sans system updates and maintenance.
 The server and its components are built to run night and day without rest so that its users can access its data anytime and anywhere.